ua-gist-604b-f23/qgis-intro/README.md

 ## Assignment

+### 0. Checkout this assignment and create a new branch named `assignment`.
+Perform all your work in this branch.
+You will submit a Pull request with the work to be merged with master when you are complete.

-### 1. Follow the tutorial at http://www.qgistutorials.com/en/docs/making_a_map.html.
+### 1. Follow the tutorial at http://www.qgistutorials.com/en/docs/3/making_a_map.html.

 Deliverable:

-Create a branch in this repo named `qgistutorial` and commit your Map of Japan as a .png file to this repo.
+Save your final map (step 35) and name it `screencap-japan-map.png`.

-### 2. Follow the tutorial at http://www.qgistutorials.com/en/docs/working_with_attributes.html.
+### 2. Follow the tutorial at http://www.qgistutorials.com/en/docs/3/working_with_attributes.html.

 Deliverable:

-Take a screen capture from step 16 showing the capitals with population > 1 million people and commit it to this repo as `large_world_capitals_screencap.png`
+Take a screenshot from your final step (step 16) and name it `screencap-populated-capitals.png`.

-### 3. Follow the tutorial at http://www.qgistutorials.com/en/docs/basic_vector_styling.html.
+### 3. Follow the tutorial at http://www.qgistutorials.com/en/docs/3/basic_vector_styling.html.

 Deliverable:

-Take a screen capture of the styles world map from Step 18 and commit it to this repo as `newsweek_screencap.png`
+Take a screenshot of your final map (step 28) and name it `screencap-powerplants.png`.

-### 4. Follow the tutorial at http://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html
+### 4. Follow the tutorial at http://www.qgistutorials.com/en/docs/3/importing_spreadsheets_csv.html.

 Deliverable:

-From Step 6, right click the `signif` layer in the Layers menu and select `Export Features`.
-In the dialog that pops up, select `GeoJSON` and name it `earthquakes.geojson`.
-Commit the file to this repository under the `qgistutorial` branch.
+Take a screenshot of your QGIS workspace in the final step (step 4) and name it `screencap-csv-map.png`.

-### 5. Follow the tutorial at http://www.qgistutorials.com/en/docs/performing_table_joins.html
+### 5. Follow the tutorial at http://www.qgistutorials.com/en/docs/3/performing_table_joins.html.

 Deliverable:

-Commit a screenshot of Step 20 as a file named `ca_tracts_pop_screenshot.png` to the `qgistutorial` branch of this repo.
+Take a screenshot of the `DB Manager` dialog bpx in Step 22 and name it `screencap-county-population.png`.

 ### 6. Turn in your work via GitHub Pull Request.

 Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
-Your branch should be named `qgistutorial`.